liudonghua123/elpa/README.md

 # Contributions

-The author might try to include the package into ELPA in the future, which means that if you want to contribute you must have a copyright assignment.
+The author might try to include the package into GNU ELPA in the future, which means that if you want to contribute you must have a copyright assignment.